DavidCo Limited

 “For the purpose of determining the deductions that a trustee is allowed in an income year, beneficiary income of beneficiaries of the trust in the income year is treated as trustee income.”

 14. When s.
 HC 5(1) is read in conjunction with s.
 DV 9, the effect is to treat a distribution to a beneficiary as a gross taxable amount, with the remainder of the income derived by the trustee being taxed as a net sum: trustee income under s.
-HC 7(1) reduced by deductions relating to both beneficiary income and trustee income.
+HC 7(1) reduced by deductions relating to both beneficiary income and trustee income.15.
+This should mean that it should be possible, for example, to distribute the gross income derived by a trustee to a tax-exempt beneficiary, while the deductions are attributed to the trustee and are available to be carried forward by the trustee as a tax loss.

 16. The Commissioner provided a detailed explanation of the trust taxation regime when it was first introduced into the Income Tax Act 1976.
 That explanation is contained in the Appendix to Tax Information Bulletin Vol 1 No 5 November 1989 In the context of the provisions of the Income Tax Act 1976, which did not distinguish between gross income and allowable deductions in the way the Income Tax Act 2007 does, the Commissioner’s explanation clearly implies that “income derived by a trustee” is a net concept and therefore, beneficiary income may only be paid out of the net income derived by a trustee: